jackmin97/Roll-Returns-Extraction/README.md

 In order to extract roll returns we will be buying/selling both the futures contract and the ETF.
 Thus, we multiply the cost by 2.

 ### Conclusion
-he strategy was able to give a 21% return over a period of around one year with a max drawdown of 4.91%.
+The strategy was able to give a 21% return over a period of around one year with a max drawdown of 4.91%.